What to Expect from Advising

 What You Can Do

-Your advising team is here to support your academic and personal success.
 The guidelines below list some of the ways you can develop and maintain an effective relationship with your advisor.

-• Meet with your faculty advisor at least once a semester (well in advance of course registration) to plan your classes for next semester.
+• Meet with your advisor at least once a semester (well in advance of course registration) to plan your classes for next semester.

-• If you experience difficulty achieving your academic goals, schedule a meeting with your faculty advisor as soon as possible.
+• If you experience difficulty achieving your academic goals, schedule a meeting with your advisor as soon as possible.

-• Inform your faculty advisor of any life changes or academic plans which may affect academic performance and educational goals.
+• Inform your advisor of any life changes or academic plans which may affect academic performance and educational goals.